IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 cassandra-xxxxx   1/1       Running   0          1m        172.xxx.xxx.xxx   169.xxx.xxx.xxx
 ```

-To increase the number of Pods, we can scale our Replication Controller as many as our available resources can acccomodate.
+To increase the number of Pods, you can scale the Replication Controller as many as the available resources can acccomodate.
 Proceed to the next step.

 # 4. Scale the Replication Controller

-To scale our Replication Controller, use this command:
+To scale the Replication Controller, use this command:
 ```bash
 $ kubectl scale rc cassandra --replicas=2
 replicationcontroller "cassandra" scaled
 ```
-After scaling, we should see that our desired number has increased.
+After scaling, you should see that your desired number has increased.
 ```bash
 $ kubectl get rc
 NAME        DESIRED   CURRENT   READY     AGE cassandra   2         2         2         3m
 ```
-We can also list our Pods again to confirm that our Pods are up and running.
+You can view the list of the Pods again to confirm that your Pods are up and running.
 ```bash
 $ kubectl get pods -o wide
 NAME              READY     STATUS    RESTARTS   AGE       IP              NODE